-If you’re working with subscriptions and recurring billing, PayPal have these options built in to their check out systems.
+If you’re working with subscriptions and recurring billing, PayPal has these options built in to its check out systems.
 When using either Stripe or Square, you’ll need to add these manually through the online dashboard.

-PayPal Here is also now available for in-person transactions, however if these services are not yet robust enough to be an adequate solution for a brick and mortar store.
+PayPal Here is also now available for in-person transactions.
+However, these services are not yet robust enough to be an adequate solution for a brick and mortar store.

 Square also doesn’t offer an international service at this stage, so if you’re hoping to expand to other countries, you’ll need to find another solution.

 What Should You Choose?